List of Desperate Housewives characters: Danielle Van de Kamp

-After the five-year gap in the series, Danielle has returned for her son, leaving Bree devastated.
-She remains estranged from her mother for several years but eventually agrees to bring her son and new husband, Leo Katz, a lawyer, to visit.
+During the five-year gap in the series, Danielle had returned for her son, leaving Bree devastated.
+After several years but finally agrees to bring her son and new husband, Leo Katz, a lawyer, to visit.
 Bree constantly criticizes the way Danielle is raising Benjamin, including their vegetarianism, homeschooling, and practicing Judaism.
 An angry Danielle departs early along with her family, leaving her relationship with her mother strained once again.
-In Season Six, Danielle appears in the episode "My Two Young Men" at the family meal Bree organizes for her half brother, Sam Allen.
-It is revealed near the end of the sixth season that a drunken Danielle has told Sam that their brother, Andrew, ran over Carlos Solis' mother a decade earlier (Season One).

-In Season Seven, Danielle and Benjamin come to visit Bree, unknown that their visit was a plot orchestrated by Renee to embarrass Bree in front of her new love interest, Keith, over the fact that she is a grandmother.
-Danielle states that Renee told her that she was devastated over Orson leaving her.
-They appear to have achieved a happy relationship as Danielle and Benjamin embrace Bree upon their arrival.
-Danielle returned in Season 8 with Benjamin.
-She mentioned to Bree, Leo had left her.
-After wallowing in self-pity, she tells Bree she is starting an Internet business selling exercise equipment.
+By the end of the series, she has gotten divorced and started an online business selling exercise equipment.
 Bree soon discovers she is selling "sex swings" and while angry, she decides eventually to support her daughter in hopes of bridging the gap between them.

 Caleb and Matthew Applewhite

-Caleb (Page Kennedy, replaced by NaShawn Kearse) and Matthew Applewhite (Mehcad Brooks; in flashbacks, Hendrix Henrie-Erhahon) are Betty Applewhite's sons.
+Caleb (Page Kennedy, replaced by NaShawn Kearse) and Matthew Applewhite (Mehcad Brooks; in flashbacks portrayed by Hendrix Henrie-Erhahon) are Betty Applewhite's sons.
 Through conversations and flashbacks, it is revealed that prior to moving to Fairview, Matthew was dating a young woman named Melanie Foster.
 He had tried to break up with her, but Melanie asked him to meet her at a lumber yard.
 Caleb arrived first, and after telling Melanie he loves her, he tried to kiss her, but she slapped him and then hit him with an axe.
 Frightened, Caleb took the axe and hit Melanie in the head.
 When she fell to the ground, Caleb fled, thinking he had killed her.
 Matthew arrived later to find Melanie injured but alive.
 He tried to convince her that Caleb acted out of fear and would not intentionally hurt her, but she told him she would go to the police unless Matthew agreed to resume their relationship.
 As she walked away, he bludgeoned her with the axe, killing her.
 However, because Caleb arrived home first with blood on his hands, Betty is convinced it is he who murdered Melanie.